 Severe bleeding: First aid

-For severe bleeding, take these first-aid steps and reassure the injured person.
+For severe bleeding, take these first-aid steps.

 Tourniquets: A tourniquet is effective in controlling life-threatening bleeding from a limb.
-Apply a tourniquet if you're trained in how to do so.
-When emergency help arrives, explain how long the tourniquet has been in place.
+If needed, apply a commercially made tourniquet if it's available and you're trained in how to use it.
+Don't use an improvised tourniquet, such as a scarf or a belt.

-- Immobilize the injured body part as much as possible.
-Leave the bandages in place and get the injured person to an emergency room as soon as possible.
+If you haven't called for emergency help, get the injured person to an emergency room as soon as possible.

 Last Updated Oct 8, 2022